saucelabs/sauce-docs/docs/test-results/sharing-test-results.md

 | Share             | Only people who have the link to the test will be able to view the test results.                                                                                                                                                          |

-:::note Manually Share a Link
+:::tip Manually Share a Link
 You can also manually build links to Test Results pages and set authentication for accessing them using the methods described in Building Sharable Links to Test Results.
 To manually share the test results, copy and send the URL of the Test Results page.
 :::